 The following events can be subscribed by a NF consumer (Event ID is defined in clause 4.15.1):

-- UE IP address / Prefix change: The event notification may contain a new UE IP address / Prefix or an indication of which UE IP address / Prefix has been released.
+- UE IP address / Prefix allocation/change: The event notification may contain a new UE IP address / Prefix or an indication of which UE IP address / Prefix has been released.

 - PDU Session Release.